 - Sleep well.
 Sleep provides a time for restoration and rejuvenation.
 Go to bed and rise on a consistent schedule.
 Turn off the television and block out street lights and noises if they’re keeping you up at night.

 - Manage stress.
 Find relaxation practices that work for you.
 You might enjoy soaking in a warm bath or meditating outside.
+If you have not tried Aromatherapy to manage stress and emotions, I recommend you check this out:

 - Take frequent breaks.
 Scheduling some downtime makes you more productive.
 Stand up and stretch when you’re working at the office.
 Pause in between errands to drink a cup of tea and calm your mind.